What is Intemerate?

 Here’s the Issue

-Many economists understand that our present national accounting standards– GDP or Gross Domestic Product– needs revision if we are to reverse the economic drive most contributing to environmental degradation, resource depletion, biodiversity loss, climate change, poverty, inequality, and many of the fragility factors that have contributed to the loss of our environmental security and wellbeing.
+Many economists understand that our present national accounting standards– GDP or Gross Domestic Product– need revision if we are to reverse the economic drive most contributing to environmental degradation, resource depletion, biodiversity loss, climate change, poverty, inequality, and many of the fragility factors that have contributed to the loss of our environmental security and wellbeing.

-Responding to global demands for environmental and social responsibility (ESR), Sustainable Development Goals (SDGs), Debt Service Suspension Initiatives (DSSI), and Free Prior and Informed Consent (FPIC), the Intemerate Equation could provide a bottom-up pathway for indigenous peoples, impacted local communities, and developing countries to value environmental data with real-world evidence-based assessments and outcomes.
+Responding to global demands for environmental and social responsibility (ESR), Sustainable Development Goals (SDGs), Debt Service Suspension Initiatives (DSSI), and Free Prior and Informed Consent (FPIC), the Intemerate Equation could provide a bottom-up pathway for Indigenous peoples, impacted local communities, and developing countries to value environmental data with real-world evidence-based assessments and outcomes.

 Sean Meadows.
 Chatanooga, Tennessee.